CDAGaming/CraftPresence-Wow-Edition/README.md

 ### Twitch // CursePack // MultiMC // MCUpdater // Technic Support
 At this time, CraftPresence will detect whether your Launch Directory contains a valid Twitch Manifest (manifest.json), a MultiMC Instance (instance.cfg), a MCUpdater Instance (instance.json), or a Technic installedPacks File (installedPacks).
-If so, It'll put the Packs Name in your Display as well as Show it's Icon (when not in a server).
+If so, It'll put the Packs Name in your Display as well as Show its Icon (when not in a server).

 As an example, this is how the mod will convert the pack name to an iconKey: